To DO List

 Starting in January

 Order OFFICIAL copies of ALL your college transcripts including summer school and study abroad.
-Check for errors and rectify them immediately.
+Check for errors and fix them immediately.

-Start a writing draft of the AMCAS essay and short summaries of your 15 experiences.
+Start writing a draft of the AMCAS essay and 700 word summaries of your 15 experiences.
 Highlight which 3 of the 15 will serve as your most meaningful.
 What types of activities are you still missing?
 Leadership?
 Clinical?
 Check AAMC Core Competencies to see if you have covered all areas.

 Purchase the AAMC Medical School Admission Requirements (MSAR) for $28 if you have not already.
 Make a preliminary list of medical schools.
 Aim for 25 schools then narrow down to 15 +/- after a more complete review.
 Build this information into the excel spreadsheet you began in the fall.